- A porky version of the Kentucky Derby, where visitors bet on the racing pigs

 Where: The Bear Creek Saloon, home of the Pig Races, is located in Bear Creek, just east of Red Lodge.
 To get there, turn onto Highway 308 from Red Lodge and head east for about 8 miles.
 The Bear Creek Saloon is in the center of town, difficult to miss.

 Fee: There is no fee to watch the Pig Races.
 However, it’s a good idea to bring some cash to use when betting on your favorite pig.
-All moneys raised at the event are donated toward local scholarships for students in Carbon County.
+All sums of money raised at the event are donated toward local scholarships for students in Carbon County.

 The Bear Creek Saloon offers great food and drinks.
 Don’t forget to order some juicy steak while you’re visiting the Pig Races.